22.1 Trade from charts

 If you are familiar with Zerodha’s trading terminal, Kite, you probably know that you can choose to analyze stock/index charts either on Tradingview or on ChartIQ.
 These two charting platforms are probably the most powerful charting engines to analyze charts.
 As a customer of Zerodha, you have access to both these platforms without having to pay for it.

-ChartIQ recently had an update, and with this update, there are a bunch of cool indicators and studies that you can use.
+ChartIQ recently had an update, and with this update, there are many cool indicators and studies that you can use.
 Let me list a few –

 - Candlestick Patterns